-We often are very good at identifying once we get through that self-centeredness and work in Step 7, we’re often really good at saying —Wow, really hurt a lot of people— The question is…
+We often are very good at identifying once we get through that self-centeredness and work in Step 7, we’re often really good at saying —Wow, it really hurt a lot of people— The question is…

-We don’t see the torture, and we don’t we look around and see what we’ve done.
+We don’t see torture, and we don’t look around and see what we’ve done.
 But then for me, like a year or so into sobriety, I realized —Wow, I left myself off the Step 8 list.